-Students are selected on the basis of undergraduate records, scores on the Graduate Record Examinations General Test, course background, letters of evaluation, personal statement of interests and goals and evidence of research skills or interests (e.g., publications or participation in research projects). year and PSYC 480 Senior Honors Seminar during the spring semester of their senior year.
-Students complete an honors thesis proposal as part of the Junior Honors Seminar and must submit a completed senior honors thesis by April 1 of the senior year.
-Students are also expected to have an overall GPA of at least 3.5 at the time of graduation.
-For further information, contact the undergraduate advisor.
+Students are selected on the basis of undergraduate records, scores on the Graduate Record Examinations General Test, course background, letters of evaluation, personal statement of interests and goals and evidence of research skills or interests (e.g., publications or participation in research projects).
+The faculty of each specialty area select the students to be admitted in that area.
+Because of this procedure, applicants should designate the specialty area to which they seek admission.